Master of Science in Nursing

 - Demonstrate advanced clinical skills in the professional role of an advanced practice nurse or educator.

-- Completion of an undergraduate or graduate Statistics course.
+- Completion of an undergraduate or graduate Statistics course with an earned grade of B- or above.

 - Resume or CV with your application that includes work experience, educational, leadership and professional organization activities, and scholarly activities including publications, presentations, research, honors and awards.